UCD4IDS/MultiscaleGraphSignalTransforms.jl/README.md

 4. J. Irion, *Multiscale Transforms for Signals on Graphs: Methods and Applications*, Ph.D. dissertation, University of California, Davis, Dec.
 2015.

+5. J. Irion and N. Saito, *Learning sparsity and structure of matrices with multiscale graph basis dictionarie*, Proc.
+2016 IEEE 26th International Workshop on Machine Learning for Signal Processing (MLSP), (A. Uncini, K. Diamantaras, F. A. N. Palmieri, and J. Larsen, eds.), 2016.

-5. J. Irion and N. Saito, *Efficient Approximation and Denoising of Graph Signals Using the Multiscale Basis Dictionaries*, IEEE Transactions on Signal and Information Processing over Networks, Vol. 3, no. 2, 2017, to appear.
+6. J. Irion and N. Saito, *Efficient Approximation and Denoising of Graph Signals Using the Multiscale Basis Dictionaries*, IEEE Transactions on Signal and Information Processing over Networks, Vol. 3, no. 3, pp. 607-616, 2017.